Missouri ~ Jesse James, Bandit or Folk Hero?

 One day when Jesse and the Ford brothers were making preparations for another robbery, Jesse supposedly stopped to dust a picture frame inside his home.
 Bob Ford took the opportunity to shoot Jesse in the back of his head and Jesse died.

 He was identified by his Civil War wounds and the tip of a finger that was missing.
-Again, the public was incensed at this cowardly act.
+The public was incensed at this cowardly act.
 The Ford brothers were actually charged with murder but were exonerated in the end.

 Frank James who lived quietly finally gave himself up to the law and with the help of a brilliant legal team was acquitted of all charges.
 He ended up his life hosting thousands of visitors to the farm where he and his famous brother had grown up.

 Jesse's body was finally moved into the town of Kearney to rest beside his wife upon her death and was interred in the Mt.
 Olivet Cemetery in 1902.
 He has a Confederate gravestone marking the head of his grave and that of his wife.